dannycho7/express-form-post/README.md

 #### A simple solution to handling file and form submissions
 express-form-post was designed to become a central module primarily to abstract away setting up file uploads for aws-s3 and dropbox storage apis.
 This api streams buffer data to endpoints and can even validate the request's body before deciding to save the file.
 Works great for any application that needs signups or works with file uploads!

+**Note: This module works in any node.js setting.
+Express is not required for usage.**

 ## Installation
 ```sh
 $ npm install express-form-post --save